brypo/flex-insights-hang-up-by/README.md

 | ----- | ---- |
 | WORKSPACE_SID | WSxxxxxxxxxx

+## Consideration
+This solution does not take into account "external" transfers.
+If you are making use of Twilio's native external warm transfer feature, this code will need to be adjusted to log when the "external" party ends the conference.

 ## Disclaimer
 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.